 Phone Interview Tip #6: Be Somewhere Quiet

 A quiet place with good cell phone reception is critical.
-This way, there will be less chance of having to use the mute button on the phone.
-In the case where getting to a quiet place simply isn’t possible, use the mute button after speaking so the hiring manager doesn’t hear considerable background noise.
+This way, there's less chance of having to use the mute button on the phone.
+If getting to a quiet place simply isn’t possible, use the mute button after speaking, so the hiring manager doesn’t hear considerable background noise.
 Significant background noise can be distracting for the hiring manager when speaking.
 And can force the manager to speak louder, unnecessarily.

 Phone Interview Tip #7: Answer Within 3 Rings

 It’s considered business etiquette (and phone etiquette) to answer the phone call within three rings.
 It’s important not to answer the phone call immediately, making the hiring manager feel uncomfortable.
 Allow the phone to ring at least two times before picking it up.
 Avoid trying to feel “cool” by letting the phone ring longer than three times.